Colton Sissons: Nashville Predators

 In the Predators home opener for the 2017–18 season, Sissons and Roman Josi each missed the game due to injuries.
 Following an injury to Nick Bonino in October, Sissons took on increased responsibility including penalty killing.
 On March 17, 2018, Sissons scored two goals to help the Predators become the first team to clinch a playoff spot.
-During their playoff series against the Colorado Avalanche, Sissons played on the Predators top-line alongside Nick Bonino and Austin Watson.
+During their first round playoff series against the Colorado Avalanche, Sissons played on the Predators top-line alongside Nick Bonino and Austin Watson.
 By Game 4, Sissons had accumulated three goals and two assists for five points as a top-line winger while his line combined for nine goals and 19 points as the series concluded.
 With his assistance, the Predators beat the Avalanche in Game 6 and qualified for the Western Conference Second Round against the Winnipeg Jets.
 He finished the post-season with seven points through 13 games.

 Following his third playoff run, Sissons returned to the Predators for their 2018 training camp and pre-season games.
 He played in four pre-season games and took 23 faceoffs, winning 16 of them.
 He continued to lead the team in faceoff wins as the season continued and finished second behind Ryan Johansen by winning 53.1 percent of his draws.
 Sissons began the month of October on the Predators fourth line between Zac Rinaldo and Miikka Salomaki as the team held a 5–1–0 record.
 On October 25, 2018, during a game against the New Jersey Devils, Sissons played in his 200th NHL game while teammate Mattias Ekholm played in his 400th.
 A few weeks later, on November 8, 2018, Sissons ended a 13 game-drought with his second career hat-trick in a 4–1 win over the Colorado Avalanche to help the Predators to their fourth consecutive win.
 Following his hat-trick, Sissons picked up in scoring and tallied six points, three goals and three assists, in five games in December.
 One of those goals came in overtime to lead the Predators to their 21st win of the season.
 By December 21, Sissons had scored seven goals and nine assists for 16 points before being injured during a game against the Chicago Blackhawks.
 Sissons remained out of the Predators lineup for seven games before returning on January 5, 2019, for a 4–1 win over the Montreal Canadiens.
 During the 2018–19 season, Sissons was one of the Predators' top penalty-killers and averaged the most time on ice when shorthanded with two minutes per game.
 Due to his on-ice success, the Predators re-signed Sissons to a seven-year, $20 million contract extension.